NachtRaveVL/Lepton-FLiR-Arduino/README.md

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
 * The module's `MOSI` line is optional and can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data being ignored).
-* The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 120x60 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
+* The minimum SPI transfer rate depends on the image resolution used by the camera, with 80x60 displays requiring ~2.2MHz minimum, and 160x120 displays requiring ~8.8MHz minimum, while the maximum SPI transfer rate is 20MHz.
   * The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, ..., /128).
   * Anything below 12MHz is considered sub-optimal, and may have difficulty maintaining VoSPI syncronization.

+### DMA SPI Capture

+Boards whose SPI library exposes `SPI_HAS_TRANSFER_ASYNC` can use the alternate DMA-backed packet reader.
+Call `setSPIDMAEnabled()` after `init()`.
+If asynchronous SPI is unavailable, the method returns `false` and the existing blocking SPI path remains unchanged.
+If a DMA transfer cannot be started at runtime, capture automatically falls back to blocking SPI.

+See [`examples/DMACaptureExample/DMACaptureExample.ino`](examples/DMACaptureExample/DMACaptureExample.ino) for a minimal setup.

 ### I2C Bus